GLSRC/rescomp/README.md

 ## Installation

 The following is a guide detailing how to install the rescomp package the way it "should" be done, i.e. as safely as possible.
-If you already know what you are doing, you can just install this package like any other locally installed package though; no special dependencies are required.
+If you already know what you are doing, you can just install this package like any other locally installed package; no special dependencies are required.

-#### Prerequesites

-##### Absolutely Necessary
-   * Python 3
-   * A DLR GitLab account with access to this repository

-##### Optional but encouraged
+#### Optional but Strongly Encouraged Prerequesites

 * [git](https://git-scm.com/downloads): Used for downloading the repository and keeping it up to date.
 * [Anaconda 3](https://www.anaconda.com/distribution/): Using a virtual python environment is **highly** recommended to avoid irreparably damaging your system/working python as this is a Pre-Alpha distribution and hence not well tested.
   Of course you are free to use the environment manager of your choice, but in the following we will assume it to be Anaconda.

 #### Installation Instructions
-These instructions were written for unix systems/terminals, but should work essentially the same way on windows too.
+These instructions are for unix systems/terminals, but should work with no or at most minor modifications on Windows too.

-Install git and Anaconda 3, see above.
+Install git and Anaconda 3 (see above).
+Make sure to close and then reopen the terminal if this is the first time you installed Anaconda.

 Open a terminal and enter the folder you wish to copy the gitlab repository to.